My husband would kill me if I told you this.

 Let’s break it down: The anatomy of asking for what you want without shutting down your man or being a nag :

-Men aren’t stupid, they pay attention, and if you always freaking love the French restaurants he takes you, but never mention how much you love the buffalo wings… he’ll get it.
+Men aren’t stupid, they pay attention, and if you always freaking love the French restaurants he takes you to, but never mention how much you love the buffalo wings… he’ll get it.

 Negativity makes men want to avoid doing anything at all, for fear of getting chastised.